SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 *That's ones tricky.
 How would you tell?*

-*I know, 'L' because I Like Twilight, a lot.*
+*I know, 'L' because I Like Twilight, a Lot.*

 The fifth book is: 'How to get Closer Romantically to Your Cute Best Friend, Who is a Pink Earth Pony Mare'.